Why Proper Evacuation Matters in HVAC Systems

 Step 1: Inspect and Prepare Equipment

-Inspect hoses, seals, and fittings.
-Even a small leak in the setup can prevent proper evacuation and lead to misleading micron readings.
+Check the vacuum pump oil.
+If it appears cloudy, dark, or contaminated, replace it before starting.
+Inspect hoses, seals, and fittings — even a small leak in the setup can prevent proper evacuation and produce misleading micron readings.

 Step 2: Connect the System